I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

 Dear Member,

-Your organization is right you are not eligible for gratuity.
-On basis of the given detail your service period is 04 years 214 days.
+Your organization is correct; you are not eligible for gratuity.
+Based on the details provided, your service period is 4 years and 214 days.

-However in some Court Verdicts 240 days service in the last year can be considered as full year.
-If employee work below the ground (mine) then 190 can be acceptable.
+To be eligible for gratuity, you should have completed 5 years of uninterrupted service.
+However, in some court judgments, 240 days of service in the last year can be considered as a full year.
+For employees working below ground (such as in a mine), 190 days can be accepted.

-I am not getting how your are referring Section 2A in support of your statement.
+I am unsure why you are referring to Section 2A in support of your statement.

 From India, Delhi